 A version of this article first appeared right here on my blog.
 Then Paleo Magazine published it in November of 2015, and I sheepishly removed the original post.
 Since then, I’ve written less on primal living and more on topics such as philosophy, meditation, spooky physics, etc. But human longevity – and the strategies to promote it – continues to interest me.

 This is an area, of course, with true mass appeal.
-Because of this, unscrupulous profiteers have made fortunes selling bad advice and unproven products to a gullible public.
-These hacks don’t rely on good evidence to support their claims, but rather on exaggerated emotional appeals.
+Because of this, unscrupulous merchants have made fortunes selling bad advice and unproven products to the public.
+These marketers don’t rely on good evidence to support their claims, but rather on exaggerated emotional appeals.
 In particular, they exploit the universal fear of death and aging.

 Tired of these antics, I put together a short list of longevity strategies.
 In no way, however, is this list meant to be comprehensive.
 For instance, I don’t even touch sleep or gut health.
 Yet I think you’ll find it useful.
 So without further preamble, here are my thoughts on living a long and healthy life.